finanalyst/raku-pod-render/RenderPod.md

 It is for the template to use the target appropriately.

 ## Custom Format Code
-This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than the standard codes, viz., **B C E I K L N P T U V X Z**, which are defined in the Pod6 specification.
+This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than the standard codes, viz., **B C E I K L N P T U V X Z**, which are defined in the Rakudoc (POD6) specification.
 Several of the standard codes, such as **L** and **X**, parse the contents, placing all data after `|` in the meta container, and if separated by `;`, meta contains a list of data itmes.

 If a ProcessedPod object comes across a non-standard Format Code letter, it will parse the contents, using the semantics defined for **X**, as described above.